Cesar Chavez visits Colegio Cesar Chavez in 1974, a year after the school opened in Mount Angel, Ore. (Photo: Wikimedia Commons)

 After 14 years of farm labor, Chavez took a job in 1952 as an organizer for the Community Service Organization, a California civil rights group, and by 1958 he was its national director.
 He left four years later to join Dolores Huerta in founding the National Farm Workers Association, now United Farm Workers of America (UFW), the first successful farm-labor union in U.S. history.
 That led to his most famous work, a series of strikes and boycotts that won unprecedented protections for farm workers.

 Chavez died in 1993, but his legacy is still remembered every year on his birthday, March 31.
 Cesar Chavez Day is now an official holiday in several states, and although it's not a federal holiday, President Obama has proclaimed it a day of "service, community and education."
-It's also being marked in 2014 with the release of a new biography film, "Cesar Chavez."
+It was also marked in 2014 with the release of a new biography film, "Cesar Chavez."

 1. He inspired Obama's "Yes, we can" line.